-- In the initial days, add a little cow milk to your baby’s food to check for any allergy or digestive problems.
+- In the initial days, add a little cow milk to your baby’s food to check for any allergies or digestive problems.
 You can increase the portion of cow milk slowly if the baby doesn’t have any problem digesting it.

-- Slowly change the breastmilk or formula milk completely to cow milk and start giving one hour before offering food to your baby.
+- Slowly change the breastmilk or formula milk completely to cow milk and start giving it one hour before offering food to your baby.
 You can give it as a snack too in the evening time.

 - Children below 3 years of age should be fed full-fat milk only.
 As their body is developing a lot, at this time they need a lot of proteins, vitamins, and carbohydrates which are present more in full-fat milk or whole milk.
 After 3 years you can slowly do the transition to low-fat milk or regular milk.